mlrun/mlrun/docs/feature-store/feature-sets.md

 To learn more about deploy_ingestion_service go to {py:class}`~mlrun.feature_store.deploy_ingestion_service`

+### Incremental ingestion

+You can schedule an ingestion job for a feature set on an ongoing basis.
+The first scheduled job runs on all the data in the source and the subsequent jobs ingest only the deltas since the previous run (from the last timestamp of the previous run until ‘datetime.now’).
+Example:

+cron_trigger = "* */1 * * *" #will run every hour
+source = ParquetSource("myparquet", path=path, time_field="time", schedule=cron_trigger)
+feature_set = fs.FeatureSet(
+  name=name, entities=[fs.Entity("first_name")], timestamp_key="time",
+)
+fs.ingest(
+  feature_set, source, run_config=fs.RunConfig(local=False).apply(mlrun.mount_v3io())
+)

+The default value for the ‘overwrite’ parameter in the ingest function for scheduled ingest is `False`, meaning that the target from the previous ingest is not deleted.
+Currently the feature is implemented for ParquetTarget only.

 ### Data sources

 For batch ingestion the feature store supports dataframes or files (i.e. csv & parquet). <br>